Taking Care of Your Loved One

 Shortness of Breath

 Many people with lung cancer have shortness of breath, whether or not they have had surgery as part of their treatment.
-Be alert for any sudden shortness of breath they have and report it to their healthcare team as soon as possible.
+Be alert for any sudden shortness of breath they have and report it to their health care team as soon as possible.
 Sudden shortness of breath may be a sign of something else that needs treatment right away, such as a blood clot or fluid in the lining around the lungs.
-You can make sure that the person with lung cancer is aware that a sudden shortness of breath might be a big change and that they need to take it seriously.
+You can make sure that the person with lung cancer is aware that sudden shortness of breath might be a significant change and that they need to take it seriously.

-If the person with cancer was a smoker or was exposed to secondhand smoke, he or she may have chronic obstructive pulmonary disease (COPD).
+If the person with cancer was a smoker or exposed to secondhand smoke, he or she may have chronic obstructive pulmonary disease (COPD).
 In such cases, patients with lung cancer often need to use an inhaler to reduce the inflammation and narrowing of the airways in their lungs.

 If the shortness of breath is not changing much over time, there are some effective therapies to manage the symptoms:

 - Pulmonary rehabilitation is an exercise designed to strengthen breathing muscles and other muscles.
 It can be very effective, though many people with lung cancer find it hard to tolerate.